-- HBV: Mild "flu-like" symptoms (e.g., fever, headaches, muscle aches, fatigue, loss of appetite, vomiting and diarrhea).
+HBV: Mild "flu-like" symptoms (e.g., fever, headaches, muscle aches, fatigue, loss of appetite, vomiting and diarrhea).
 Jaundice (a yellowing of the skin and whites of the eyes).
 Urine may become darker in color.
-HCV: Loss of appetite, fatigue, nausea and vomiting, vague stomach pain and jaundice (a - HIV: Mild "flu-like" symptoms, persistent low-grade fever, sore throat, nausea, diarrhea, increased fatigue, weakness, unexplained weight loss, enlarged lymph nodes and difficulty swallowing, a dry cough, sores, rashes, and headaches.
-In most cases, contracting HIV ultimately leads to the development of Acquired Immunodeficiency Syndrome (AIDS).

-yellowing of the skin and whites of the eyes).
+HCV: Loss of appetite, fatigue, nausea and vomiting, vague stomach pain and jaundice (a yellowing of the skin and whites of the eyes).